dmjtsh/huawei_course/7-differentiator/README.md

 ![Multiply Transformation Example](tree_transf3.png)

 ### Optimizations:
-But by implementing this algorithm we will face a problem with overcomplicated expressions which we need to simplify.
+But by simbply implementing this algorithm there will be a problem with overcomplicated expressions that need to be simplified.
-To solve these issues we have different optimizations that will help us to make a good-looking result. \
+To solve these issues there are different optimizations that help to make a good-looking result. \
 **Constant Folding** \
-If we have some sub-tree that consists only from constants we will calculate this tree and turn it into one constant node:
+If there is a sub-tree that consists only from constants optimization function calculates this tree and turns it into one constant node:

 ![Constant Folding Example](tree_optimization1.png)

 **Multiplying on One/Summing with Zero** \
-If we have sub-tree with multiply on one/summing with zero nodes we can simply delete them:
+If there is a sub-tree with multiply on one/summing with zero nodes optimization function simply deletes them:

 ![Multiplying on One Example](tree_optimization2.png)